Primary Sources

 - London Lives: Crime, Poverty and Social Policy in the Metropolis (1690-1800; Digital Humanities Inst.)A fully searchable edition of 240,000 manuscripts from eight archives and fifteen datasets, giving access to 3.35 million names.

-- Making of Modern Law: Legal Treatises (1800-1926; Gale)Full text of more than 21,000 Anglo-American works from casebooks, local practice manuals, form books, works for lay readers, pamphlets, letters, etc.
+- Making of Modern Law: Legal Treatises (1800-1926; Gale)More than 21,000 Anglo-American works from casebooks, local practice manuals, form books, works for lay readers, pamphlets, letters, etc.

 - National Archives (U.K.) CatalogSearching is free but there may be a fee to download records.